Linear algebra and group theory: 12d. Wigner laws

 \begin{proof} According to our conventions, given a closed subgroup $G\subset U_N$, the main character truncated at $t=1/N$ is simply the first coordinate:

 With this remark made, the conclusions from the statement follow from the computations performed above, for the laws of coordinates on $O_N,U_N$. \end{proof}

 It is possible to get beyond such results, by using advanced representation theory methods, with full results about all the truncated characters, and in particular about the main characters.
-We will be back to this in chapters 13-16 below.
+We will be back to this in Part IV below.

-Also, it is possible to compute as well the laws of individual coordinates for some of the remaining continuous groups.
-To be more precise, it is possible to work out results for the bistochastic groups $B_N,C_N$, as well as for the symplectic groups $Sp_N$, the computations being not very complicated.
-However, we prefer here to defer the discussion to chapters 13-16 below, after developing some appropriate tools, for dealing with such questions.

-As a last topic now, let us discuss the case where $N$ is fixed.
+As a last topic now for this chapter, let us discuss the case where $N$ is fixed.
 Things are quite complicated here, and as a main goal, we would like to find the law of the main character for our favorite rotation groups, namely $SU_2$ and $SO_3$.

 In order to do so, we will need some combinatorial preliminaries.
 We first have the following well-known result, which is the cornerstone of all modern combinatorics:

 \begin{theorem} The Catalan numbers, which are by definition given by